lgraubner/sitemap-generator-cli/README.md

 ### maxEntries

-fine a limit of URLs per sitemap files, useful for site with lots of urls.
+Define a limit of URLs per sitemap files, useful for site with lots of urls.
 Defaults to 50000.

 ### maxDepth